 Structural relations of the spilitized diabase are simple.
 Invariably it is massive and never displays any directional features.
-In many areas it displays intrusive relationships with the enclosing rock.
-Nost frequently the spilitized diabase was intruded as thin sills into the well-bedded sediments.
+It usually displays intrusive relationships with the enclosing rock.
+Most frequently the spilitized diabase was intruded as thin sills into the well-bedded sediments.
 Less frequently it formed dykes that cut both sedimentary and volcanic rocks.
 In many areas the sills are highly folded.
-They have been subjected to similar amounts of deformation as the sediments.
+They have been subjected to similar amounts of deformation as the aediments.

-Approximately six miles northwest of the map-area there is evidence that these sills may be the same age as the main volcanic unit described above.
-The sills occur in great abundance below a similar volcanic unit and feeder dykes extend into it, but no sills occur above the volcanic rocks.
+Approximately six miles northwest of the map area there is evidence that these sills may be the same age as the main volcanic unit described above.
+The sills occur in great abundance below the volcanic unit and feeder dykes extend into it, but no sills occur above these volcanic rocks.